12rambau/gee-sphinx-inventory/README.md

 # gee-sphinx-inventory

-the code used to generate the sphinx inventory of the GEE objects
+The code used to generate the sphinx inventory of the GEE objects